UoMResearchIT/programming_with_python/_episodes/06-units_and_quantities.md

 > print(speed.decompose(bases=['km','s']))
 > ~~~
 > {: .language-python}
 > Note that the order of the values in the list passed to `bases` parameter doesn't matter.
-However, the base units you chose must be either one of the original units used, or a standard base units.
+However, the base units you choose must be either one of the original units used, or a standard base unit.
 This function cannot be used to convert from km to cm, for example.
 Instead it is useful where you only want to reduce select units within the object.
 {: .callout}

 You can change the base system using functions such as `si` (to change to the default SI units) and `cgs` (to change to centimetre-grams-seconds units):